gaffarelj/VKI_MarsABE/optimisation/README.md

 The file [drag_comp_problem.py](drag_comp_problem.py) defines the problem of drag compensation in very low Mars orbit.

-This file first defines a function, `comp_fitness()`, that takes the design variables and the thrust model as inputs.
-A thrust model equal to `2` means that a fuel tank is used, and the mass propagated.
-A thrust model equal to `3` uses the same thruster but with the atmosphere-breathing inlet.
-Then, the orbital simulation is run using [propagation.py](../utils/propagation.py), and the scaled fitness values are computed based on the results.

-Then, the `DC_problem()` class contains the problem definition, understood by Pygmo.
+The `DC_problem()` class contains the problem definition, understood by Pygmo.

 In its initialisation (`DC_problem.__init__()`), the design variables are inputs, as well as the thrust model, and whether to print information during the runs or not (the verbose).

 The `DC_problem.get_bounds()` function returns the bounds in which each design variable can vary.
 `DC_problem.get_nobj()` returns the number of objectives for the optimisation. `DC_problem.get_nix()` returns the integer dimension of the problem.
 Set to 1, it means that one of the design variables (the index of the satellite configuration), needs to be an integer.

-Finally, `DC_problem.fitness()` returns the fitness values for given design variables.
-It mostly calls the `comp_fitness()` that is defined at the top of the file, and that runs the orbital simulation and computes the fitnesses.
+Finally, `DC_problem.batch_fitness()` returns the fitness values for given design variables **of an entire population** at once (thus **in batch**).
+It mostly calls the `comp_fitness` module as defined in the subsection below.
+This fitness computation is called in parallel for each of the population individuals, so that the orbital simulations do not have to wait for each other to complete.
+This makes use of the `multiprocessing` module included in Python, and only works when running on Linux.

+### Compute fitness

+The [comp_fitness.py](comp_fitness.py) file defines a function, `comp_fitness()`, that takes the design variables, the thrust model, the atmosphere ionisation efficiency, and the battery usage as inputs.
+A thrust model equal to `2` means that a fuel tank is used, and the mass propagated.
+A thrust model equal to `3` uses the same thruster but with the atmosphere-breathing inlet, with the thrust scaled by the ionisation efficiency variable.
+Then, the orbital simulation is run using [propagation.py](../utils/propagation.py), and the scaled fitness values are computed based on the results.

 ### Run problem